aument-lang/aument/README.md

 ## Usage

-Once aulang is compiled, you can run a program in interpreter with `aulang run [file]`
+Once aulang is compiled, you can run a program in interpreter mode with `aulang run [file]`

 ```
 $ cat hello.au